Rahm watching Olympics from home and still doesn’t know why

 That positive result before the Olympics tested him.

 “Five months ago, I would have been more mad about it.
-Not this time, but it did take more than day to get over it,” Rahm said.
+Not this time, but it did take more than a day to get over it,” Rahm said.
 “Clearly, I don’t have it.
 But the dream of being an Olympian is going to have to wait three more years.
 That’s really upsetting in a sense.”

 There’s a big upside.
 Through the pandemic, Rahm has learned from experience that golf is irrelevant.
 A close friend from Spain died of COVID-19.
 He and his family are healthy.